codewouter/milestone-project/README.md

 ## Tech Used
 - HTML
-    - This was used to make the base language to create the website
+    - This was used to create the markupl
 - CSS
     - milestone-project/assets/css/styles.css
         - This was used to style the elements of the HTML code